cockroachdb/docs/v21.1/simulate-a-multi-region-cluster-on-localhost.md

 toc: true
 ---

-<span class="version-tag">New in v21.1:</span> Once you've [installed CockroachDB](install-cockroachdb.html), it's simple to simulate multi-region cluster on your local machine using [`cockroach demo`](cockroach-demo.html).
+{% include_cached new-in.html version=v21.1 %} Once you've [installed CockroachDB](install-cockroachdb.html), it's simple to simulate multi-region cluster on your local machine using [`cockroach demo`](cockroach-demo.html).
 This is a useful way to start playing with the [improved multi-region abstractions](multiregion-overview.html) provided by CockroachDB.

 {{site.data.alerts.callout_info}}
 [`cockroach demo`](cockroach-demo.html) is not suitable for production deployments.
 Additionally, simulating multiple geographically distributed nodes on a single host is not representative of the [performance you should expect](frequently-asked-questions.html#single-row-perf) of a production deployment.
 For instructions showing how to do production multi-region deployments, see [Orchestrate CockroachDB Across Multiple Kubernetes Clusters](orchestrate-cockroachdb-with-kubernetes-multi-cluster.html) and [Deploy a Global, Serverless Application](movr-flask-deployment.html).
 Also be sure to review the [Production Checklist](recommended-production-settings.html).